rothskeller/packet-shell/README.md

 `si`, `ri`, `ci`, `sri`, and `rsi` are all valid commands.

-When receiving messages, the `connect` command automatically assigns the local message ID based on the `msgid` setting (see “Set” above), and it fills in operator name and call sign fields of forms messages with the `operator` setting.
+When receiving messages, the `connect` command automatically assigns the local message ID based on the `msgid` setting (see “Configure Command” above), and it fills in operator name and call sign fields of forms messages with the `operator` setting.

 ## Bulletins Command